Exploring the Biblical meaning of 'Loving Our Neighbors’

 Caught by surprise, and lacking Bill’s simple faith, I explained we should just pray that Wray would offer us a reasonable price.
 But later that same day, Wray volunteered "Pete, If you’d like the camper, I’ll just charge what it’ll cost to fix it up: new tires, servicing the refrigerator, things like that.
 Nothing for me."

 We "bought" the camper, and took it on on several vacations.
 When the layoffs cost us our house, it gave us our first temporary home.
-We couldn’t have known how valuable it would be.
+We couldn’t have known how badly we’d need it.
 But God did.
 And he provided it!

 We focus on some Scriptures and forget others.